slonoed/slonoed.github.io/_posts/2017-09-08-react-animation-done-right.md

 ## Web Animations API

-In Blink based browsers (Chrome, Opera, etc.) and in Firefox there is already support for a new way to animate elements —  [Web Animations API][spec].
+Blink based browsers and Firefox already have the support for a new way to animate In Blink based browsers (Chrome, Opera, etc.) and in Firefox there is already elements —  [Web Animations API][spec].

 The component code can be: